hypre-space/hypre/src/docs/usr-manual/solvers-euclid.rst

 .. warning::
    Euclid is not actively supported by the hypre development team.
 We recommend using :ref:`hypre-ilu` for parallel ILU algorithms.
-This new ILU implementation includes 64-bit integers support (for linear systems larger than 2,147,483,647 global unknowns) and NVIDIA/AMD GPUs support through the CUDA/HIP backends.
+This new ILU implementation includes 64-bit integers support (for linear systems with more than 2,147,483,647 global unknowns) and NVIDIA/AMD GPUs support through the CUDA/HIP backends.

 The Euclid library is a scalable implementation of the Parallel ILU algorithm that was presented at SC99 [HyPo1999]_, and published in expanded form in the